kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 class of devices the same way.

-But currently, the extended resource quota keeps track of the devices provided from device plugin, and DRA resource slice.
-The resource claim quota currently only keeps track of the devices provided from DRA resource slice.
-This must be enhanced to have it keep track of the devices from device plugin too.
+But currently, the extended resource quota keeps track of the devices provided from device plugin, and DRA resource slice requested from pod's extended resource requests.
+The resource claim quota currently keeps track of the devices provided from DRA resource slice requested from resource claims.

-As a device can be requested by resource claim, or by extended resource, the cluster admin MUST create two quotas with the same limit on one class of devices to effectively quota the usage of that device class.
+The extended resource quota usage needs to be adjusted to account for the device requests from resource claims.
+On the other side, resource claim quota has alreadys accounted for the devices requests from pod's extendeded resources, as scheduler would create a special resource claim for the extended resource requests.

-For example, a cluster admin plans to allow 10 example.com/gpu devices in a given namespace, they MUST create the following:
+For example, before the adjustment, the quota is as below.
+The explicit extended resource quota `requests.example.com/gpu` counts 1 device (e.g. gpu-0) from device plugin, and 1 device (e.g. gpu-1) from DRA resource slice.
+The implicit extended resource quota `request.deviceclass.resource.kubernetes.io/mygpuclass` counts 1 device (e.g. gpu-2) from DRA resource slice.
+The resource claim quota `gpu.example.com.deviceclass.resource.k8s.io/devices` counts 1 device (e.g. gpu-3) from a pod resource claim, and 1 device (e.g. gpu-4) from a resource claim template, in addition it also counts gpu-1 and gpu-2 in, as scheduler generates extended resource claims for them.

 ```yaml
 apiVersion: v1